Ise Jingū and Its Raucous Past PilgrimagesCulture

-With the 2016 Group of Seven summit set to be held in Mie Prefecture, US President Barack Obama and other world leaders will join the many travelers over the centuries who have made the trip to Shintō’s most sacred precinct, the Ise Shrine.
+With the 2016 Group of Seven summit set to be held in Mie Prefecture, US President Barack Obama and other world leaders will join the many travelers over the centuries who have made the trip to Shintō’s most sacred precinct, Ise Jingū.

 A Sacred Site

-The Inner Shrine is dedicated to the sun goddess Amaterasu, the legendary ancestor of the Japanese imperial family.
-It houses the sacred mirror, said to have been presented to her by other deities, which is one of the three imperial regalia—along with the curved jewels and sacred sword—that have been passed down in the family since ancient times.
-But the mirror is not on public display, and Ise Shrine is far from being a typical tourist destination.
+The Naikū, or Inner Shrine, is dedicated to the sun goddess Amaterasu, the legendary ancestor of the Japanese imperial family.
+It houses the sacred mirror, said to have been presented to her by other deities, which is one of the three imperial regalia—along with the curved jewel and sacred sword—that have been passed down in the family since ancient times.
+But the mirror is not on public display, and Ise Jingū, or the Ise Grand Shrine, is far from being a typical tourist destination.

 The plain wooden buildings are most famous for being demolished and completely rebuilt every 20 years in a ceremony that has been repeated for over a millennium.
 Ordinary visitors are not even allowed to enter the main buildings for each shrine, which can only be seen from a distance, partially obscured by fences.
 And photographs are not permitted to be taken in what is very much a sacred site.

 For those interested in Shintō, however, Ise has its austere charms, with the lack of tourist trappings allowing for a more contemplative experience.
 The Gekū, or Outer Shrine, is located in the city of Ise, around two hours’ train journey east of Osaka or an hour and a half south from Nagoya.
 The Naikū, or Inner Shrine, a few kilometers from the city of Ise, requires a short bus trip.